-(H) No sooner than the fourth business day following July twentieth, ballots shall be counted by a committee that includes at least one trustee appointed by the chair.
-Within twenty-four hours of the completion of the count, the elections results shall be forwarded to each facility to which a member is assigned.
+(a) No sooner than the fourth business day following July twentieth, ballots shall be counted by a committee that includes at least one trustee appointed by the chair.
+The counting shall be monitored by a representative of the secretary of state.

-(3) There shall be no provision for a recount; however, ballots shall be held for public inspection for thirty days.
+(6) There shall be no provision for a recount; however, ballots shall be held for public inspection for thirty days.
 Ballots may be destroyed by the executive director after the public inspection period.

-(4) The official certification of the ballot totals may be destroyed after four years.
+(7) The official certification of the ballot totals may be destroyed after four years.

-(6) In the event of more than one vacancy for the same term, a single election shall be held and the candidates with the most votes shall be elected.
+(9) In the event of more than one vacancy for the same term, a single election shall be held and the candidates with the most votes shall be elected.

-(I) If the number of candidates is less than or equal to the number of available board seats, each candidate shall be certified as a trustee without the need for an election.
+(F) If the number of candidates is less than or equal to the number of available board seats, each candidate shall be certified as a trustee without the need for an election.

-(J) The board may invalidate an election if, in its discretion, improprieties have had a substantial impact on the fairness of the election.
+(G) The board may invalidate an election if, in its discretion, improprieties have had a substantial impact on the fairness of the election.

 R.C.
-119.032 review dates: 12/01/2014
+119.032 review dates: 05/16/2019